 At the gym where I train and teach Muay Thai, Function 5 Fitness, we have some extremely qualified and knowledgeable strength and conditioning coaches who are certified out the ass.
-I try to absorb as much information as I can from them and lately I’ve noticed that whenever I hear them ask a female client about her training goals she often responds with something to the effect of, “I just want a bigger butt.”
-After the silent, yet respectful, exasperation subsides from said trainer’s face, then a personalized and intricate fitness program is crafted to their general, whole body health, fitness, and muscle development that yes, will also get them a bigger (stronger) ass.
-It’s not that there’s anything wrong with wanting a big, trendy shelf-butt that you could change a baby on, but for that to be the entire focus of a fitness regime is certainly misguided and less effective.
-Let’s explore the new fitness fad of big booty goals…
+I try to absorb as much information as I can from them, and lately, I’ve noticed that whenever I hear them ask a female client about her training goals, she often responds with something to the effect of, “I just want a bigger butt.”
+After the silent, yet respectful, exasperation subsides from said trainer’s face, then a personalized and intricate fitness program is crafted to their general, whole-body health, fitness, and muscle development that yes, will also get them a bigger (stronger) ass.
+It’s not that there’s anything wrong with wanting a big, trendy shelf-butt that you could change a baby on, but for that to be the entire focus of a fitness regime is undoubtedly misguided and less effective.
+Let’s explore the new fitness fad of big booty goals.

 Bottoming Out on Big Booty Goals

 No doubt about it, there has been a hostile ass takeover in fitness and gym culture.
-Of course, the big ass craze has been all up on us for some time now but it is no longer relegated to hip-hop and Kardashian-Minajian pop culture by any means; big, sexy, firm asses are now firmly entrenched in the ethos of the fitness industry and unavoidable on Facebook and Instagram feeds in the incessant form of fitness memes about squats, the casual ubiquity of hard-body, soft-core fitness porn, and ass-glam, faux-motivational gym selfies.
-Bubble-butts are big business now, celebrated and fetishized as much as big breasts.
+Of course, the big booty goal craze has been all upon us for some time no. It is no longer relegated to hip-hop and Kardashian-Minajian pop culture by any means; big, sexy, firm asses are now firmly entrenched in the ethos of the fitness industry, and unavoidable on Facebook and Instagram feeds in the constant form of fitness memes about squats, the casual ubiquity of hard-body, soft-core fitness porn, and ass-glam, faux-motivational gym selfies.
+Bubble-butts are big business now, celebrated, and fetishized as much as big breasts.
 Perhaps ‘all that ass’ is simply more to the biological point.
 I read on the internet (one theory anyway) that our love of large breasts is a case of evolutionary automimicry: zoologist Desmond Morris’ book, “The Naked Ape,” posits that cleavage mimics the “rump,” which we are accustomed to viewing when “mounting from behind in the ancestral way,” though now we “go about it face to face.”

-For all you “ancestral way” fans the shallow good news, seemingly, is you can’t do anything about the size of your breasts in the gym but you can do something about your butt.
+For all you “ancestral way” fans, the shallow good news, seemingly, is you can’t do anything about the size of your breasts in the gym, but you can do something about your butt.
 And it certainly seems preferable to spend money and time on yourself in the gym or learning a sport rather than go under the knife (not that plastic surgeons aren’t making a killing on butt augmentation now as well.)
-The bad news fallout though is that the prevalent ass obsession in pop fitness can hijack and undermine far superior, whole body fitness programming.
-And the worse news is how what a bewildered Bill Mahrer calls “Generation Ass” can manifest itself as a further proliferation of misguided superficiality (especially in the already superficially-bitten fitness world), and let’s be honest, the lift and protrusion of your ass is just another thing to feel shitty and dissatisfied with your own body about.
+The lousy news fallout though, is that the prevalent ass obsession in pop fitness can hijack and undermine far superior, whole-body fitness programming.
+And the worse news is how what a bewildered Bill Mahrer calls “Generation Ass” can manifest itself as a further proliferation of misguided superficiality (especially in the already superficially-bitten fitness world), and let’s be honest, the lift and protrusion of your ass is just another thing to make you feel shitty and dissatisfied.
 Maybe you spent the last year getting your arms toned and your abs to kind of show, but now you get to hate yourself because your ass is too flat.
 Or, as feminist scholar Sandra Bartky argues, the feminine body is inscribed with an inferior status, in which the “pervasive sense of deficiency” in the “disciplinary project of femininity” is a self-perpetuating and endless pursuit: “it requires such radical and extensive measures of bodily transformation that virtually every woman who gives herself to it is destined in some degree to fail.”
 Alas, the Sisyphean task of the poor Angeleno soul, trying to keep up with pornier and pornier beauty standards, unachievable by their very photoshopped nature, climbing to that familiar refrain, “in vain!”
-They say if you hold a pair of Lululemon yoga pants up to your ear then you can hear a white girl sobbing on a StairMaster.
+They say if you hold a pair of Lululemon yoga pants up to your ear, then you can hear a white girl sobbing on a StairMaster.

 What’s Wrong With ‘Just’ Wanting a Bigger Butt?

-Or as coach Tyler at F5 will tell you, one needs a baseline of appreciable strength in order to lift the amount of weight it takes to actually build muscle – and to even give you the chance to create more shape and lift to your butt and get those big booty goals.
-The volume of weight you can put up with more complex lifts that incorporate multiple muscle groups (including glutes) like squats and dead lifts will make it much easier to reach your butt goals; they will also afford you significant core and whole body strength, as well as increased metabolism to burn fat in the process.
-In other words, it’s easier to target and make your butt, specifically, bigger and stronger if you’re already strong, or getting stronger in general.
+Or as coach Tyler at F5 will tell you, one needs a baseline of appreciable strength to lift the amount of weight it takes to build muscle – and even to give you the chance to create more shape and lift to your butt and get those big booty goals.
+The volume of weight you can put up with more complex lifts that incorporate multiple muscle groups (including glutes) like squats and deadlifts will make it much easier to reach your butt goals; they will also afford you significant core and whole-body strength, as well as increased metabolism to burn fat in the process.
+In other words, it’s easier to target and make your butt, specifically, bigger and stronger if you’re already strong, or getting more robust in general.
 You should have the fundamental building blocks of compound strength exercises before you isolate single muscle groups for minor tweaking if you want to see significant changes in your body.
-Not only is it much more effective, but it also takes fewer hours in the gym to build muscle if you are doing intense, compound exercises and lifting more weight than focusing so much time on tedious and time-consuming low impact, high repetitions with light weight.
+Not only is it much more effective, but it also takes fewer hours in the gym to build muscle if you are doing intense, compound exercises and lifting more weight than focusing so much time on tedious and time-consuming, low impact, high repetitions with light weights.

-Generally speaking, increase your weight and effort and you will both get better results, and have more time to pose in front of the mirror and post those results on social media.
-People who actually experience gains in building a bigger ass are putting up a lot of weight, not light lunges and hip thrusters ad nauseam.
-Some genetically gifted people may find results this way but that is not the norm, and if you are one of those genetically blessed people then you can maximize results all the more with heavier weight.
-This is an especially important point in terms of getting a bigger butt rather than “toning” or sculpting your upper arms, or trying to burn fat so your abs show.
-When you are trying to get a bigger butt then you want to gain muscle mass in your glutes; this means you need to workout with more weight in order to build some appreciable strength, because much smaller amounts of weight in isolation will yield much smaller results and progression.
+Generally speaking, increase your weight and effort, and you will both get better results and have more time to pose in front of the mirror and post those results on social media.
+People who experience gains in building a bigger ass are putting up a lot of weight, not light lunges and hip thrusters ad nauseam.
+Some genetically gifted people may find results this way, but that is not the norm, and if you are one of those genetically blessed people, then you can maximize results all the more with heavier weight.
+This is an especially important point in terms of getting a bigger butt rather than “toning” or sculpting your upper arms or trying to burn fat, so your abs show.
+When you are trying to get a bigger butt, then you want to gain muscle mass in your glutes; this means you need to exercise with more weight to build some appreciable strength because much smaller amounts of weight in isolation will yield much smaller results and progression.

 The “Ancestral Way” – Bigger Butt, Better Sex?